FisherWallaceLaboratories/Scientificevidence/README.md

 [Efficiency of transcranial electrostimulation on anxiety and insomnia symptoms during a washout period in depressed patients a double-blind study.pdf]:https://github.com/FisherWallaceLaboratories/Scientificevidence/blob/master/1.Anxiety%20and%20Depression/Efficiency%20of%20transcranial%20electrostimulation%20on%20anxiety%20and%20insomnia%20symptoms%20during%20a%20washout%20period%20in%20depressed%20patients%20a%20double-blind%20study.pdf

-Electrosleep therapy a controlled study of its effects in anxiety neurosis.pdf]:https://github.com/FisherWallaceLaboratories/Scientificevidence/blob/master/1.Anxiety%20and%20Depression/Electrosleep%20therapy%20a%20controlled%20study%20of%20its%20effects%20in%20anxiety%20neurosis.pdf
+[Electrosleep therapy a controlled study of its effects in anxiety neurosis.pdf]:https://github.com/FisherWallaceLaboratories/Scientificevidence/blob/master/1.Anxiety%20and%20Depression/Electrosleep%20therapy%20a%20controlled%20study%20of%20its%20effects%20in%20anxiety%20neurosis.pdf

-[The administration of transcranial electric treatment for affective disturbances therapy in alcoholic patients.pdf]
+[The administration of transcranial electric treatment for affective disturbances therapy in alcoholic patients.pdf]:https://github.com/FisherWallaceLaboratories/Scientificevidence/blob/master/1.Anxiety%20and%20Depression/The%20administration%20of%20transcranial%20electric%20treatment%20for%20affective%20disturbances%20therapy%20in%20alcoholic%20patients.pdf